adslbarxatov/MakeDecision/README.md

 #

 This application illustrates a nonlinear hierarchy analysis method.
-The method allows comparing some objects based on a set of criteria and choosing the most “quality” object, i.e. the one with the highest rating.
-User is invited to independently select objects and criteria for their comparison, as well as evaluate the significance of each criterion and the "cost" of the object for each criterion.
+The method allows comparing some objects or events based on a set of criteria and choosing the most “quality” one, i.e. the one with the highest rating.
+User is invited to independently select elements and criteria for their comparison, as well as evaluate the significance of each criterion and the "cost" of the element for each criterion.
 Each step of method is provided with explanations explaining the essence of method.
 If necessary, all steps can be repeated again.